frconor-ebook/meditations/_posts/2025-09-11-all-the-glory-to-god.md

 And it's good to ask ourselves occasionally: Is the glory of God the motive of all my actions?
 Do we repeat the *Morning Offering* frequently as we go through the day?

-St. Josemaría liked to point out to people on the roof of the Cathedral of Burgos certain stone sculptures that were there on that roof, which the sculptors had been made fully aware that they could not be seen from below.
+St. Josemaría liked to point out to people on the roof of the Cathedral of Burgos certain stone sculptures that were there on that roof, which the sculptors had made fully aware that they could not be seen from below.
 They were done for the glory of God (J. Escrivá, *Friends of God*, Point 65).

 He liked to talk about a chalice he once found where there was a gem hidden up underneath the base of the chalice---there for God to see, not for human eyes.